marcomusy/FearlessHearts/README.md

 # Fearless Hearts

-Create a timecourse for the heart development.
+Create a continuous timecourse for the heart development starting from a limited number of samples acquired at different timepoints.

 The algorithm is completely general and can be applied to any dataset.

 ![](https://user-images.githubusercontent.com/32848391/94369891-ad9d9680-00ec-11eb-8efc-960416a5a0d0.png)

 ## Datasets

 Download them from server: ...

 ## Pipeline